 Examples of recent representations include:

-- A top-ten asset manager by AUM, currently defending it in actions brought under Section 36(b) of the Investment Company Act of 1940 alleging that it charged excessive investment advisory fees, premised on the allegation that it provided substantially similar services for a lower fee as a subadviser to other mutual funds.
+- A top-10 asset manager by AUM, successfully obtaining summary judgment in consolidated actions brought under Section 36(b) of the Investment Company Act of 1940 alleging that it charged mutual funds excessive investment advisory fees, premised on the allegation that it provided substantially similar services for a lower fee as a subadviser to other mutual funds.

 - A national association of registered investment companies, filing amicus briefs on its behalf in the U.S. Supreme Court and the U.S. Court of Appeals for the Ninth Circuit in connection with the Ninth’s Circuit’s decision in Northstar Financial Advisors, Inc. v.
 Schwab Investments.

-- The independent directors of a group of mutual funds, successfully obtaining the dismissal of a putative shareholder derivative and class action that alleged breach of fiduciary duty in connection with the sale of the mutual funds’ investment adviser, and successfully defending that judgment on appeal.
+- The independent trustees of a group of mutual funds, successfully obtaining the dismissal of a putative shareholder derivative and class action that alleged breach of fiduciary duty in connection with the sale of the mutual funds’ investment adviser, and successfully defending that judgment on appeal.
 Halebian v.
 Berv, 869 F. Supp.
 2d 420 (S.D.N.Y.
 2012), aff’d, 548 Fed.
 Appx.
 641 (2d Cir.
 Nov.
-12, 2013)
+12, 2013).